Plant with Purpose: Burundi

 In 2008, Plant With Purpose began working in Burundi after the end of a long period of violent conflict.
 Burundi is one of the five poorest countries in the world and has been rated the hungriest country in the world.

 Democratic Republic of the Congo

 In July 2015, Plant With Purpose launched its seventh country program in the Democratic Republic of the Congo.
-Serving over 6,500 families in 38 communities; focuses on promoting prosperity and peace following civil war.
+Serving over 6,500 families in 38 communities; focuses on promoting prosperity and peace following the civil war.
 Working in the areas of greatest environmental degradation in the Kakumba watershed, which is located on the northwest edge of Lake Tanganyika.
 These rapidly disappearing forests are home to the endangered Eastern Mountain Gorilla.

 Dominican Republic

-The Dominican Republic is the first country Plant With Purpose partnered with and has been the longest running program to date.
-Of those living in rural Dominican areas, 57 percent live below the poverty line.
+The Dominican Republic is the first country Plant With Purpose partnered with and has been the longest-running program to date.
+Of those living in rural Dominican areas, 57% live below the poverty line.